Jump to

 Close this pop-up window Go to top of the page

-The Simple Universe
+A Physics Model The Simple Model The Simple Universe

-Overview Scientific method
+Scientific method Overview

-Scientific method requirements Scientific method
+Scientific method and mathematics Scientific method

-Amongst other things, scientific method requires observation, scepticism, and clarity of thought
+Observation, scepticism, and clarity of thought

-The mathematical form of the Simple Universe model
+The mathematical form of this physics model

-Is a physics engine that models the behaviour, of a three dimensional strand shaped particle, that moves continuously at a single constant speed, against a static universal reference frame, in three dimensional space
+That moves continuously at a single constant speed, against a static universal reference frame, in three dimensional space

 Proofs and disproofs Scientific method

-The approach taken by the model, is that in general, all physics theories (including the Simple Universe model) have in some way or other, one or more assumptions to the theory
+Is that in general, all physics theories (including this physics model) have in some way or other

-And therefore perhaps, all physics theories should be considered as suggested theories
+Should be considered as suggested theories

-And if assumptions are always present in physics theories, it could perhaps be that those assumptions follow through to any disproof as well
+That those assumptions follow through to any disproof as well

-Perhaps all physics proofs and all physics disproofs should be considered as suggested proofs and suggested disproofs
+Perhaps all physics proofs and all physics disproofs

-Perhaps the most important thing, is to have clarity of thought
+Perhaps the most important thing

 For reference, here is a YouTube video (1964) of physicist Richard Feynman discussing scientific method